North County Housing Resource Center

-The City of Berkeley has recently joined other communities across the nation in a system-wide change that centralizes access to homeless services and, critically prioritize those most in need.
+Alameda County has recently joined other communities across the nation in a system-wide change that centralizes access to homeless services and, critically prioritize those most in need.
 The catalyst behind this change is a mandate from the U.S. Department of Housing and Urban Development (HUD), the biggest funder of homeless assistance programs.
 In order to ensure that limited resources are targeted more effectively, HUD now requires grantees to implement a centralized intake system for those experiencing homelessness.
 This new system replaces one that was characterized by a surfeit of entry points, duplicated services, a first-come-first-serve policy (resulting in a mismatch between need and level of assistance received) and inconsistent coordination between different service providers coupled with an ad hoc referral process.

 The benefits of a centralized model: